zuplo/docs/docs/articles/log-plugin-azure-blob.md

 Writing the full request or response body can be expensive but is supported.
-Alternatively, you may want to parse the body for a particular property to log, in this case it is important that the request or response is cloned so that the stream is available for the response.
+Alternatively, you may want to parse the body for a particular property to log, in this case it's important that the request or response is cloned so that the stream is available for the response.

 Also, note that the `generateLogEntry` function will be called **after** the